sage-code/maj/nouns.md

 **adjective:**

-In maj you can use an adjective before or after the noun to describe some of its defomotove properties:
+In maj you can use an adjective before or after the noun to describe some of its properties:

 * la niso Kania es mia = this nice dog is mine
 * la Kania es niso = this dog is nice